-Male breast enlargement is referred to as “gynecomastia.”
+Male breast tissue surgery is referred to as “gynecomastia.”
 Male breast enlargement may be simply due to increased fatty tissue within the breast.
 However, true gynecomastia refers to enlargement of the male breasts due to increased glandular breast tissue.
 This can be caused by hormonal imbalances, steroids, various medications, or be persistent after puberty without any true resolution of the enlargement.
 In cases of true gynecomastia, prior to considering surgical intervention, a medical workup is needed that can be guided by your primary care physician or further discussed with Dr. Coscia.
 Enlargement of the breasts in a male obviously causes issues with self-confidence and body image.
 Therefore, after other medical causes of male breast enlargement have been ruled out, surgical intervention may be a very good treatment option.

 What is involved with male breast reduction surgery?

-Each patient with male breast enlargement is approached differently, as the patterns of male breast enlargement can vary in presentation quite dramatically.
+Each patient with male breast enlargement issues is approached differently, as the patterns of male breast enlargement can vary in presentation quite dramatically.
 Some patients have a slight fullness underneath the nipple.
 Other patients have a generalized fullness throughout the breast.
-Still others may have a combination of the above with the addition of excess loose breast skin.
+Still, others may have a combination of the above with the addition of excess loose breast skin.
 During your consultation, Dr. Coscia will perform a physical exam and describe treatment options in your specific case.
 These surgical interventions can include liposuction, excision of breast tissue, or a combination of both liposuction and excision.

 What type of anesthesia is used for this procedure?